 Potatoes come from South America originally and after first being domesticated around 2500 BC they were transported to Europe in 1536 by the Spanish.
 They come in many verities, but those that are most adaptable to different types of cooking tend to be the main commodity crops we see in our supermarkets.
 The humble potato is the worlds largest food crop following rice, wheat and maize.
 In 2008 there were 314 million tonnes produced worldwide; Now thats a lot of french fries!
 China is the words biggest producer of potatoes.
 Sometimes a society can become so reliant on the potato that an agricultural disaster can quickly become an ecological and sociological disaster resulting in mass famine and migration.
 The great potato famine in Ireland between 1845 and 1852 killed 1 million.
 As a result of the famine a million Irish emigrated to find food and work.
 Ironically the potato became more expensive than gold in the klondike for a short period in 1897 as a server food shortage push up prices.
 On a lighter note the Incas measured time by how long it took potatoes to cook.
 Nutrient content of the potato crop per 100 grams is 2g protein, 0.09g fat, 17g carbohydrates, and 2.2g of fibre.

 Sweet Potatoes are a relatively modern import to the UK, having being popular in North America for centuries.
 Sweet potatoes have been dated back to 8,000 BC in South America.
 The first Europeans to eat Sweet Potatoes were members of the 1492 Columbus expedition.
-George Washington Carver, the first US president, planted them on his farm in Virginia.
+George Washington Carver, an American botanist named after the first US president, planted them on his farm in Virginia.
 Sweet Potatoes are roots, unlike Potatoes which are tubers (underground stems).
 A Taiwanese company has made fuel from sweet potatoes.
 Nutrient content of the Sweet Potato crop per 100 grams is 1.6g protein, 0.05g fat, 20g carbohydrates, and 3g of fibre.

 Yams are a stable food in West Africa and the Caribbean.
 In North America they are sometimes mistakenly called Sweet Potatoes.
 Whilst Sweet Potatoes are similar they do not come from the same genus of plants.
 Originally cultivated in Asia in 8,000 BC, yams are now a staple diet in Africa and the Caribbean.
 There are over 150 verities of cultivated Yam.
 Yams have been used to make steroid drugs and contraceptives.
 Mexico had a thriving industry in producing Yams for drug production.
 Nutrient content of the Yam crop per 100 grams is 1.5g protein, 0.17g fat, 28g carbohydrates, and 4.1g of fibre.